 Legal Challenges in Big Data.
 Allocating benefits.
 Averting risks.

-Prof. Sabine Gless and Prof. Herbert Zech
+Prof. Dr. iur.
+Sabine Gless and Prof. Dr. iur.
+Dipl.-Biol.
+Herbert Zech, Faculty of Law, University Basel

 Based on the example of intelligent traffic, this project examines who owns the data that comes from self-driving cars, for instance.
 Who has the right to sell such data, what role does data protection play – and could the data generated by driving be taken as evidence and used in criminal proceedings against the will of the parties involved?